bcgov/jag-file-submission/docs/README.md

 ### Api Documentation

-E-filing-api is documented using [openapi](http://editor.swagger.io/?url=https://raw.githubusercontent.com/bcgov/jag-file-submission/master/src/backend/efiling-api/jag-efiling-api.yaml) and we have a [postman collection](https://raw.githubusercontent.com/bcgov/jag-file-submission/master/src/backend/jag-efiling-api/src/test/jag-efiling-api.postman_collection.json) that you can use to test the e-filing-api
+eFiling API is documented using [openapi](http://editor.swagger.io/?url=https://raw.githubusercontent.com/bcgov/jag-file-submission/master/src/backend/efiling-api/jag-efiling-api.yaml) and we have a [postman collection](https://raw.githubusercontent.com/bcgov/jag-file-submission/master/src/backend/jag-efiling-api/src/test/jag-efiling-api.postman_collection.json) that you can use to test the eFiling API

 #### Answers to FAQ: